Coulomb Correlation and Information Entropies in Confined Helium-Like Atoms: Results and discussions

 \subsection{Energy analysis}

 { }

-The expectation value of the energy, $\langle E \rangle$, for the confined H$^{-}$, He and Li$^+$ atoms in their ground states energy, using $\varphi_{1}$, $\varphi_{2}$ and $\varphi_{3}$ as a function of $r_c$, are displayed in Figure~\ref{energiasduasparticulasfig} and organized in Table~S.1 of the Supporting Information.
+The expectation value of the energy, $\langle E \rangle$, for the confined H$^{-}$, He and Li$^+$ atoms in their ground states for three wavefunctions $\varphi_{1}$, $\varphi_{2}$ and $\varphi_{3}$, as a function of $r_c$, are displayed in Fig.~\ref{energiasduasparticulasfig} and organized in Table~S.1 of the Supporting Information.
 We determine the $\langle E \rangle$ values of $\varphi_{1}$ adding the values from model independent particles, $\langle E^0 \rangle$, plus a first correction, $\langle E^1 \rangle $, established by expectation value of the $V_{ee}$ term.
 Adjusting the variational parameter in $\varphi_{2}$, with the complete Hamiltonian~(\ref{hamiltonianohelio}), we obtain better energy values than $\varphi_{1}$.
 Besides, using the $\gamma(r_{12})$ term in $\varphi_{3}$, we get the best results in this work, recovering a part of the correlation energy.
 We detect that the energy values improve in order of consideration of the Coulomb correlation.
-We can note, from Figure~\ref{energiasduasparticulasfig}, that $\langle E \rangle$ values tend to the values of the unconfined system (free system) when $r_c$ goes to infinity.
-In another case, we look at an inflection for up of the energy curves when $r_c$ decreases.
+We can note, from Fig.~\ref{energiasduasparticulasfig}, that $\langle E \rangle$ values tend to the values of the unconfined system (free system) when $r_c$ goes to infinity.
+In another situation, the curves of $\langle E \rangle$ blow up when the value of $r_c$ becomes smaller.

-The $\langle E \rangle$ values taken by $\varphi_{3}$ for all three isoelectronic members have a good agreement and, occasionally, are better than the results of the Ref.~\cite{entropiaatomosconfinados} that makes its analysis from density functional theory.
-For He the energy values provided by $\varphi_{2}$ and $\varphi_{3}$ are compatible to the values of the Ref.~\cite{gimarccorr}, which also performs a variational calculation.
-Besides, for He, $\varphi_{3}$ produces better energy results than Hartree-Fock solution energy presented in Ref.~\cite{hartreefockstudy}.
+The $\langle E \rangle$ values taken by $\varphi_{3}$ for all three isoelectronic members are very close and, occasionally, are lower energies than the results of the Ref.~\cite{entropiaatomosconfinados} that makes its analysis from density functional theory.
+For He the energy values provided by $\varphi_{2}$ and $\varphi_{3}$ have a good agreement with the results presented by the Ref.~\cite{gimarccorr}, which also performs a variational calculation.
+Such comparisons indicate that the values of energy obtained here are compatible with the results published in the literature.

 The investigation of the correlation effects under different confinement conditions, can be done by difference between the expectation value of the energies $\langle E\left[ \varphi_{2} \right] \rangle $ and $\langle E \left[ \varphi_{3} \right] \rangle $, determined by $\varphi_{2}$ and $\varphi_{3}$, respectively, as follows: